The Fox and the Crow (Aesop): Musical versions

 Aesop's Fables Interpreted Through Music (New York 1920).
 An English version by Peter Westmore was set for children's voices and piano by Edward Hughes as the second of his ten Songs from Aesop's Fables (1965) and Greg Smith included it in his "Aesop's Fables" for four-part chorus of mixed voices and piano accompaniment (New York/London 1979).
 In Germany, under the title Der Fuchs und der Rabe, Werner Egk set the fable for children's performance in 1932 and the Swiss composer Bertrand Gay wrote a setting for 2 trumpets, narrator and piano.
 It was Martin Luther's verse translation that Hans Poser included as the third piece in his Die Fabeln des Äsop for accompanied men's choir (0p.28, 1956).
 Ancient Greek is used in Lefteris Kordis' setting for octet and voice (2010) among his Songs for Aesop's Fables, which has now been recorded under the title "Oh Raven, If You Only Had Brains!"

+“The Fox, The Crow, and The Cookie”, off It’s All Crazy!
+It’s All False!
+It’s All A Dream!
+It’s Alright is a version of the fable recorded by American rock band mewithoutYou, which substitutes the cheese for a pastry.